What is Methane and why do we need to detect it?

 Oftentimes, excess methane produced as a byproduct of other industries can be sold once captured, but if a facility does not have the means to store, transport, or process the methane flaring is preferred over releasing excess methane gas into the atmosphere, as this process converts the methane to its relatively less harmful counterpart CO2.

 Flaring, however, is not looked upon favorably by environmental agencies or legislators as flared gas is considered wasted gas.
 Many countries have established legislation aimed at flare reduction and improvements in the re-use of captured gas.
+Here you can find schonstedt magnetic locators for sale.
 Outlined within this same legislation are demands for industries to improve efficiency and reduce overall emissions where flaring takes place.

 How has Methane Detection Technology Evolved?